-Roofing including roof space Repair category 2 Notes Some chipped and raggled slates were noted along with slightly lifted ridge/flashing details in places.
-Corroding nails were noted within the roof void area along with limited ventilation within the roof void area.
-Repairs and general ongoing maintenance will be required.
-There are flat roofs over the side/rear and bay projections.
+Roofing including roof space

+Repair category 2

+Notes Loose/cracked tiles were noted along with spots of moss growth.
+Limited ventilation was noted within the roof void area.
+Roof coverings are of an age and style where a degree of regular ongoing maintenance should be anticipated.
+More extensive overhaul work may be required in future.
+There is a flat roof over the dormer projection.
 It should be appreciated that this type of covering can have a limited life span and will require a higher than normal degree of ongoing maintenance and eventual replacement.
 It may be prudent to confirm the service history of the roof covering.

-Rainwater fittings Repair category 1 Notes Within the limitations of our inspection rainwater goods were seen to be free from significant defect.
+Rainwater fittings Repair category 2 Notes Some of the rainwater goods/waste pipes are of an older style and have suffered corrosion.
+Maintenance is required and gutters/downpipes checked during heavy rainfall.
 We would highlight that it was not raining at the time of our inspection and we would recommend that all rainwater fittings be inspected during heavy rainfall in order to ensure they are free from defect.

 Main walls

 Repair category 2

-Notes Spalling/eroding stonework was noted along with areas of open mortar joints and the ground level being high in places around the exterior.
-Repairs and general ongoing maintenance will be required.
+Notes Cracked, bossed and weathered masonry was noted.
+Repairs and ongoing maintenance will be required.